Guidance for Applicants

 University of Michigan Medical School MSTP applicants must:

 Be a citizen or permanent resident of the United States.
 All applications receive equal consideration, regardless of in-state or out-of-state residency status.
-Please note: Applicants with Deferred Action for Childhood Arrivals (DACA) status are welcome to apply to the MD program, but unfortunately cannot apply to the MSTP due to federal funding restrictions.
+Please note: Applicants with Deferred Action for Childhood Arrivals (DACA) status and Asylee status are welcome to apply to the MD program, but unfortunately cannot apply to the MSTP due to federal funding restrictions.

 Submit a complete University of Michigan Medical School application (AMCAS and secondary).